jorson-chen/IR-Isolator/README.md

 ### About

-These Stackstorm workflows can be used during incident resoinse to isolate:
+These Stackstorm workflows can be used during incident response to isolate:
 - C2 host using firewall rules (FortiGate)
 - internal workstation using ACL (Extreme Networks switch)